Survey shows Metaverse will have an impact on how people travel | Cryptopolitan

 Metaverse in the travel industry

 The tourism sector stands to benefit tremendously from the use of Metaverse technology.
-The greater availability of new and better sources of inspiration for travelers is one of the perks that stands out the most obvious.
+The greater availability of new and better sources of inspiration for travelers is one of the perks that stands out the most.

 It may also function as a complement by providing prospective visitors with a taste of the types of activities they would have the opportunity to participate in during their visit.